Trebek: ‘Jeopardy!’ retirement isn’t imminent despite cancer

 “I seemed a little slower in the ad-lib portions.
 I could still deliver the clues at a rapid pace ... but I feel that I was not having one of my best weeks.
 Some weeks are good, some weeks are bad, but it comes with the territory,” he said, conceding that his wife didn’t share his assessment.

+Neither does Rutter, who first competed on the show in 2000 and is the all-time top money winner.

+“He’s absolutely the best who’s ever done it.
+He’s very modest.
+He’ll tell you that you don’t owe him anything.
+But we all do,” Rutter said.
+“There wouldn’t be any ‘Jeopardy!’ without Alex.
+And ‘Jeopardy!’ changed my life.”

-When asked what he’ll do when he does retire, a straight-faced Trebek replied: “Drink.”
+Trebek was asked what he’ll do when he does retire.
+“Drink,” was his straight-faced reply.

 “No,” he added.
 “I’ll work around the house.”

-Asked what he would most miss about “Jeopardy!” he reply was swift.
+Asked what he will most miss about “Jeopardy!” he reply was swift.

 “I tell audiences who come to our tapings that the thing I enjoy most about the show is the 30 minutes I spend on stage with the contestants, because I love spending time with bright people. ...
 I hate spending time with stupid people,” he said, drawing laughs.